molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 ## Info

-This implements preprocessing steps to create the correct input files as well as perform covariate and/or expression PCs correction.
-The mbQTL top effects files are automatically combined, multiple testing correction using [qvalue](https://github.com/StoreyLab/qvalue) is applied, and the number of eQTLs are counted.
+The snakemake implements the following additions to the standard mbQTL software:
+ * pre-process input files (including filtering of input VCF on variants of interest to reduce disk IO; great speed increase)
+ * correct expression input for covariates and / or N expression PCs (per dataset) in parallel
+ * visualise PCA and scree plots of your expression input
+ * parallel process QTL analysis in arbitrary number of batches + merge results
+ * perform multiple testing correction using [qvalue](https://github.com/StoreyLab/qvalue)
+ * summarise number of eQTLs detected

+Furthermore, quality of life settings and setting warnings are added to make the use of mbQTL even easier.

 ## Installing